odoo/documentation/point_of_sale/overview/setup.rst

 Extra dependencies
 ~~~~~~~~~~~~~~~~~~

-Because Odoo runs on Python 2, you need to check which version of pip
+Because Twenty20 runs on Python 2, you need to check which version of pip
 you need to use.

 ``# pip --version``